cmu-phil/tetrad-manual-rtd/docs/tetrad-interface/detail-callouts/detail-hybrid-parametric-model.md

-# Detail: Hybrid (Conditional Gaussian) Parametric Models
+# Detail: Hybrid (Conditional Gaussian) Parametric Model

 This page describes the **Hybrid (conditional Gaussian)** model type in the **Parametric Model** and **Instantiated Model** boxes.
 These are **conditional Gaussian (CG)** models that combine discrete